What We Do

 PROFESSIONAL DEVELOPMENT WORKSHOPS FOR EDUCATORS

-Words Into Deeds founder Gertrude Noden introducing the Sustainable Development Goals as part of a 2-day interactive workshop for teachers.
+Words Into Deeds founder Gertrude Noden introducing the Sustainable Development Goals as part of a 2-day interactive professional development workshop for teachers.
 Sessions include principles of human rights and strategies for engaging students in outreach projects.

-CITIZENSHIP WORKSHOPS FOR STUDENTS
+LEADERSHIP WORKSHOPS FOR STUDENTS

 BRIDGING THE DIGITAL DIVIDE